-- 3. HOMEWORK QUIZZES: Periodic quizzes will be administered through Canvas.
+- 3. QUIZZES: Two types of quizzes (homework and retrieval) will be administered through Canvas.
 Quiz material will draw heavily from the optional end of chapter problems in the textbook, Canvas Clicker questions, and lecture notes.
 The quizzes will be timed (a generous amount of time will be allotted) and multiple attempts will be allowed.
 The lowest quiz score will be dropped.
-These quizzes are intended as a study tool so you can know you're ready for the exams. - 4.
+The Homework quizzes are intended as a study tool so you can know you're ready for the exams.
+The Retrieval quizzes are intended to strengthen your retention of exam material after exam 1 and 2 to prepare for exam 3, which is cumulative. - 4.
 WORKSHEETS and DISCUSSIONS: A few worksheets and discussion posts will be administered through Canvas.
 You are to print them, fill them out, and upload to canvas as a PDF to be graded.
-Further instructions and topics will be provided via Canvas.
+Further instructions and topics will be provided via Canvas. - All extra credit, make-up points, attendance points, and dropped grades will be taken care of AFTER all assignments are due (AFTER exam 3).
+The time to take care of possible grading mistakes is BEFORE exam 3.